content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-arrays.md

 There are three types of arrays.

--   One Dimensional Array
--   Two Dimensional Array
+-   Single Dimensional Array
 -   Multidimensional Array

-## 2.1 One Dimensional Array in Java
+## 2.1 Single Dimensional Array in Java

--   One dimensional array of Java is a normal array where, the array contains sequential elements (of same type).
+-   Single dimensional array of Java is a normal array where, the array contains sequential elements (of same type).
--   It is also known as a linear array or 1D array, the elements are stored in a single row.
+-   It is also known as a linear array or 1D or one Dimensional array, the elements are stored in a single row.
 -   One dimensional array use single index to store elements.

 ## 2.1.1 Declaring 1D Array Variables in Java